Ammannia

-Ammannia is a genus of around 100 species of plants often referred to as redstems from wet areas in America, Africa, Asia, Australia and Europe.
+Ammannia is a genus of over 100 species of flowering plants often referred to as redstems from wet areas in America, Africa, Asia, Australia and Europe.
 Several species are grown as decorative plants in aquariums.

 The genus was named (but not published) by William Houstoun and later published by Linnaeus, who later indicated that the name honored Paul Amman.
 However, Philip Miller, who received Houstoun's manuscripts on Houston's death, stated that it honored Johann Amman.

 Species

-As of July 2025, Plants of the World Online accepts 107 species:
+As of July 2025, Plants of the World Online accepts 108 species: